tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

 ```
 make plots
 ```
-in vifcontainer environment to redo all plots for the publication.
+in to redo all plots for the publication.

 Use